Develop your legal expertise. Sharpen your commercial focus. Become a trusted adviser to clients around the globe.

 Good turn for Marie Curie

-The IPT team in Birmingham recently got their hands dirty for a good cause.
+The IPT team in Birmingham got their hands dirty for a good cause.
 Spending a day in the compost, they did some voluntary gardening work for the Marie Curie hospice in Solihull.

 Trekking the Larapinta Trail